freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-06.md

 ## Description
 <section id='description'>

 HTML elements are often nested within other HTML elements.
-On this page, the `h2` element, comment and `p` element are nested within the `main` element.
+In the previous step you nested the `h2` element, comment and `p` element within the `main` element.
+A nested element is a child of its parent element.

-When you nest one element inside another, the nested element becomes a child of the parent.
-To make HTML easier to read, you should indent child elements inside their parent element.
-Most developers use 2 or 4 spaces to indent their code.

-Indent the `h2` element, the comment and `p` element exactly 2 spaces, so it is easer to see they are children of the `main` element.
+To make HTML easier to read, indent the `h2` element, the comment and `p` element exactly 2 extra spaces, so it is easer to see they are children of the `main` element.

 </section>